When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 It also includes the technical aspect of ensuring that the product in the respective format meets the guidelines and requirements of the media, such as EBU R128 in TV and Leq in cinema.

-What do I have to consider if I need a master for radio, TV, internet and/or cinema?
+What do I have to consider if I need a master for radio, TV, Internet and/or cinema?

 Is it possible to restore background noise in a recording afterwards?